opengeospatial/geoapi/_pages/faq.md

         We believe that both approaches are complementary.
 Web services are efficient ways to publish geographic information using existing software.
 But some users need to build their own solution, for example a numerical model.
-        Many existing software packages provide sophisticated developer toolkits, but each toolkit has its own learning curve, and one can not easily switch from one toolkit to another or mix components from different toolkits.
+        Many existing software packages provide sophisticated developer toolkits, but each toolkit has its own learning curve, and one cannot easily switch from one toolkit to another or mix components from different toolkits.
         Using standardized interfaces, a significant part of the <abbr>API</abbr> can stay constant across different toolkits, thus reducing both the learning curve (especially since the interfaces are derived from published abstract UML) and the inter-operability pain points.